yesser-studios/yTools/yTools/README.md

 You can contribute by forking the repository and submitting a pull request.

 To report bugs or submit ideas, you can submit an issue in the GitHub repository.
+For bug reports, please specify your .NET version, OS and your output log.

 Examples: